-Our approach to counseling is to give our patients a calm comfortable atmosphere to talk to our Life Coaching Addiction counselors over a nice fresh cup of coffee.
+Our approach to counseling is to give our patients a calm, comfortable atmosphere in which to talk to our Life Coaching Addiction counselors over a fresh cup of coffee.

 Dual Diagnosis Treatment

 If you are suffering from mental illness with complications brought about through alcohol or drug abuse, “Dual Diagnosis” is a term that might accurately describe your condition.
-Dual Diagnosis (also called “co-occurring disorders, COD ”) can be challenging to distinguish and diagnose because the use of drugs will often carry psychiatric symptoms that make it hard to distinguish from a pre-existing mental disorder.
-Since this condition requires attention for substance abuse or dependency as well as mental illness, a dual diagnosis scenario most often is more complicated than these conditions independent of one another.
+Dual Diagnosis (also called “co-occurring disorders or COD ”) can be challenging to distinguish and diagnose because the use of drugs will often carry psychiatric symptoms that make it hard to distinguish from a pre-existing mental disorder.
+Since this condition requires attention for substance abuse or dependency as well as mental illness, a dual diagnosis scenario is most often more complicated than these conditions independent of one another.
 Recent studies suggest that people diagnosed with mental illness are at a higher risk for substance dependency (marijuana, opiates, cocaine and other stimulants and alcohol) and people who are alcohol dependent or substance abusers might be self-medicating for mental illness (including bipolar disorder and schizophrenia).

 Dual Diagnosis Help

-Percentage of domestic abuse assailants reported use of alcohol on the day of the assault
+- 92%percentage of domestic abuse assailants reported use of alcohol on the day of the assault